 Work in any directory.
 Copy in a pair of star and lamp

 observations.
 The names are usually of the form

 Example star and lamp frames can be found

 in /data/qc/shack/test/teststar.fit and testlamp.fit.

 If any of the following files are

-The data files are a copy of those that were stored in
+The .dat files are a copy of those originally in

 (there are 2 versions, one for Cass, one for prime focus